python-discord/infra/docs/docs/onboarding/rules.md

 5. Our software is never legacy, it's merely well-aged
 6. Contributions made by AI tooling will be met with a Bengal Tiger, and it will be very, very hungry.
 7. Ignore these rules (however maybe not 1, 1 seems important to remember)
+8. Contributions made by AI tooling will be met with a Bengal Tiger, and it will be very, very hungry.